Dev-git-code/Sheet/AtoZ Sheet/Arrays.md

 - The brute force involves using 3 nested loops to get the sum of each subarray.
 - The better approach involves just using the last j element to add to the sum therefore just using nested for loop
 - The optimal approach involves the Kadane's algorithm.
+Don't carry the negative sum.

 ```cpp
 int maxSubArray(vector<int>& nums) {